United Tech rejects Honeywell's $90.7 billion offer

 United Tech said the merged firm's revenues could fall by $5 billion to $10 billion since the change in “control” would force it to reopen contracts with major aircraft makers, said a source close the matter.
 That would allow those customers to negotiate lower prices, or even find new suppliers, the source said.

-A merger would create a behemoth responsible for much of the equipment on commercial airliners and many military aircraft, raising concerns for companies like Airbus (AIR.PA) and Boeing Co (BA.N), as well as the Pentagon.
+A merger would create a behemoth responsible for much of the equipment on commercial airliners and many military aircraft, raising concerns for companies like Airbus and Boeing Co, as well as the Pentagon.

-The combined company would generate about 28 percent of sales from commercial aerospace customers, and 13 percent from the defense and space sector, according to Honeywell's presentation.
+The combined company would generate about 28 percent of sales from commercial aerospace customers, and 13 percent from the defence and space sector, according to Honeywell's presentation.

-(This version of the story corrects third paragraph to customers from suppliers)

 (Additional reporting by Greg Roumeliotis in New York; Writing by Nick Zieminski; Editing by Saumyadeb Chakrabarty, Clive McKeef and Tom Brown)